Jaseci-Labs/jaseci/docs/docs/internals/spec/codebase.md

 - Get docstring to live outsie
 - :: should turn into |> for self calls on abilities
 - Lets have a left sizded pipe

+### Notes for jac-lang about page

+About

+Jac is a programming language that is a love letter to Python, computers, programming, code etc. Its designed to fun, useful, and a home language for tinkering as well as scaling production codebases.
+In one way, Jac's dna has elemenets a bit like like what typescript is to javascript, what rust is to c, and what scala/kotlin is to java, in that it trys to make existing things just better, cleaner and more fun.
+It also has elements of what c++'s OOP was to c, or fortrans functions were to assembly code, in bringing new kinds of higher level abstractions to help coders think and be more productive.
+I really want to build this for me (as a new home langauge), and I want to build this for you.

+I hope this language brings joy and the love of programming to whomever uses it.

+My background

+I'm a computer enthusiast who happens to be a comp sci prof, tech entreprenuer, avid coder, gamer, etc. I want to bring these perspectives to bear.